ANUPRAJPUT8605/projects-2526-TY/README.md

   ## Submission Rules
   - One folder per group named: GroupNo-TopicName
-  - Copy the TEMPLATE folder and rename it
+  - Add screenshots of the project too in the folder